intermine/im-docs/docs/webapp/third-party-tools/heatmap.md

 </class>
 ```

-A better practice would be to add the model extension to a source specific additions.xml under a source directory.
+Please note that it is now recommended to add the model extension to a source specific additions.xml under a source directory, rather than to a general "additions" file.

 ### Controller

 The controller class [HeatMapController](https://github.com/modENCODE-DCC/modmine/blob/master/modmine/webapp/src/org/modmine/web/HeatMapController.java) is a component of [Struts MVC framework](https://struts.apache.org/).
-It holds the logic to process user requests, and selects a proper webpage for the user.
+It holds the logic to process user requests.

 In HeatMapController, a query is run to fetch expression scores from database \(ref method `queryExpressionScore`\), then the results are parsed to JSON string \(ref method `getJSONString`\) and set in the request \(ref method `findExpression`\).